ShamsAlhajjaj/Recommendation-System/README.md

 - `GET /api/articles`: List all articles
 - `GET /api/articles/{id}`: Get specific article
 - `GET /api/recommendations`: Get recommendations for authenticated user

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.